ZeroDragon/mp3tagger/readme.md

 You can press `ctrl+c` anytime to cancel the tag process.

-If the tagger breaks you can simply run it stand alone as
+If the tagger breaks or if you downloaded your mp3 from other source.
+You can simply run it stand alone as

 ```bash
 tagger your_file.mp3